Break Your New Goal into Steps

 Join Communities

-Once you gain some traction on social media with your personal brand, look for communities of like-minded professionals or your ideal client tribe.
+Once you gain some traction with your personal brand on social media, look for communities of like-minded professionals or your ideal client tribe.
 Facebook and LinkedIn have groups.
-Twitter has lists and chats, like #lrnchat for learning pros and #TwitterSmarter and #SocialROI for social media fans.
-But they all mean pretty much the same thing – they’re an online gathering of people around one central subject, whether that subject is learning and development, social media, HR, healthcare, etc.
+While some channels may use different terms for these communities, they all mean the same thing: an online gathering of people around one central subject, whether that subject is learning and development, social media, HR, healthcare, etc.

-The great thing about groups is that they give you a chance to form connections with other members and give them value.
 It’s also an easy way to do customer research and create your own professional learning network.
 You can discover what questions your audience frequently asks, what they struggle with, and what they would love to know more about.

-Using social media to brand yourself and enhance your online reputation is a smart idea.
+Using social media to brand and enhance your online reputation is brilliant.
 Just remember to post and share valuable content that benefits your target audience.

-Wendy Terwelp is an award-winning career expert and personal branding strategist who works with high-performing leaders and organizations who want to advance careers, rock networks, and up-level their brands online and off.
+Wendy Terwelp is an award-winning career expert and personal branding strategist who works with high-performing leaders and organizations wanting to advance careers, rock networks, and up-level their brands online and offline.
 Click the link to get your free personal brand self-assessment.

 We are an affiliate partner of Postoplan.